Emily Garside is at The Other Room in Cardiff to cast a critical eye over Flossy and Boo’s Christmas show Alternativity.

 Christmas is a confusing time.
-There are traditions nobody understands, forced merriment and horror of horrors… the Christmas party.
+There are traditions nobody understands, forced merriment and the horror of horrors… the Christmas party.
 Luckily this year Flossy and Boo are here to explain things with their Alternativity.
 Having taken over The Other Room for Christmas, they are tasked with delivering a traditional Nativity.
 Of course, being Flossy and Boo nothing is quite traditional.
 Except for Michael Bublé, and that’s probably almost law at Christmas at this point.

 Framed in a fun nod to the world of theatre-making the show is comprised of Flossy and Boo’s ‘Research and Development’ where they try to find out as much about Christmas as possible before putting on their Nativity (which eventually becomes the grand finale).
 The show is shaped by asking the audience to draw the next segment at random from a stocking.
 A real skill of this cabaret duo if how they masterfully carry the show seamlessly from one section to another despite not knowing what will come next.
 And although they lovingly involve her in the action, much respect must also go to their stage manager Bethan Dawson who oversees and keeps working the whole thing.